louislam/uptime-kuma/CONTRIBUTING.md

 I will assign your pull request to a [milestone](https://github.com/louislam/uptime-kuma/milestones), if I plan to review and merge it.

-Also, please don't rush or ask for an ETA, because I have to understand the pull request, make sure it is no breaking changes and stick to my vision of this project, especially for large pull requests.
+Please don't rush or ask for an ETA.
+We have to understand the pull request, make sure it are no breaking changes and stick to the vision of this project, especially for large pull requests.

+## I'd like to work on an issue.
+How do I do that?

+We have found that assigning people to issues is management-overhead that we don't need.
+A short comment that you want to try your hand at this issue is appreciated to save other devs time.
+If you come across any issue, feel free to leave a comment with what you are stuck with.

 ### Recommended Pull Request Guideline